The Virtues (TV series): Reception

 The series received a highly positive reception.
-A 5-star Guardian review of the finale stated that "the skill of Meadows was evident throughout" the series, and praised his "masterful handling of such painful material".
-The Guardian also rated it as No 5 on 2019 in their Top 50 Best TV Shows of 2019.
+A 5-star review of the finale in The Guardian stated that "the skill of Meadows was evident throughout" the series and praised his "masterful handling of such painful material".
+The Guardian also ranked it at No. 5 on their list of the "Top 50 Best TV Shows of 2019".
 Another 5-star review from The Daily Telegraph called the series a "dramatic masterpiece".